bd808/bd808.github.com/content/blog/2014-01-14-how-do-you-know-when-youre-done.md

 Layout: post
-Title: "How do you know when you're done?"
+Title: How do you know when you're done?
 Date: 2014-01-14 21:48:20 -0700
 Comments: true
 Github_issue_id: 22